Clients

 -

-Strategic Advisory: Identifying critical paths, setting short-term “weekly sprint” and medium term (monthly) priorities, and jointly evaluating pathway viability.
+Strategic Advisory: Identifying critical paths, setting short-term “weekly sprint” and monthly priorities, and jointly evaluating pathway viability.

 Budgetary Review: Revising the budget for a capital-constrained environment, concentrating resources on critical-path operations.